google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 * [Convert](#convert-pytorch-llm-to-a-tflite-model) the model, and get a TFLite Flatbuffer representing the mobile model.
 * Choose either approach below to deploy the end to end [LLM Inference Pipeline](#end-to-end-inference-pipeline).

-For a more detailed explaination of how the system works, please refer to the [System Overview](doc/system_overview.md).
+For a more detailed explanation of how the system works, please refer to the [System Overview](doc/system_overview.md).

 ### Model Authoring using Edge Generative API